ArdaEO14455/Netsia_AI_Project_Back/README.md

         source env/bin/activate
         ```

+### Libraries
-Ensure that you are in the my-app directory, and install dependencies within the virtual environment:
+Ensure that you are in the Back_End directory, and install dependencies within the virtual environment:

     npm install